Author

 Friend in Need – A Novella

 Out of the blue, Caroline Metzger receives a phonecall.
-The pregnant wife of a former employee she hasn’t seen in three years is asking for her help—he’s been imprisoned in Colombia, mistaken for a local insurgent.
-And although she hasn’t performed field work since becoming senior executive at the Red Cross, Caroline finds herself boarding a plane for the jungles of Colombia, risking her own personal safety to negotiate the release of her protégé, her friend, and the one for whom her feelings run more deeply than he would ever come to know…
+The pregnant wife of a former employee she hasn’t seen in three years is asking for her helphe’s been imprisoned in Colombia, mistaken for a local insurgent.
+And although she hasn’t performed field work since becoming a senior executive at the Red Cross, she finds herself boarding a plane for the jungles of Colombia, risking her own personal safety to negotiate the release of her protégé, her friend, and the one for whom her feelings run more deeply than he would ever come to know…

 [20,000 words – can be developed into a full length novel]